cAttte/cop/docs/contribute.md

 -   **docs:** A change to the documentation.
 -   **chore:** A non-code change, normally done to configuration files or datasets.

-Conventional Commits work can also include a scope in parentheses, after the type.
+Conventional Commits can also include a scope in parentheses, after the type.
 This scope specifies which part of the codebase the commit applies to.

 For example, if you're updating a dependency you could write the commit type as `chore(deps):`, if you're editing this file, `docs(contribute):`, or if you're fixing a bug on the main file, `fix(index):`.
 If the commit applies to many files, you can use the `(*)` scope.